 - 1. The main entrance to each dwelling shall be accessed directly from and face the street.
 [E] - 2.
-Parking and services shall be accessed from an alley or subterranean garage in a Mixed Type Development. outside of a Mixed Type Development.
+Parking and services shall be accessed from an alley or subterranean garage in a Mixed Type Development. - This type is not allowed on a lot without an alley or outside of a Mixed Type Development.
 [E]